dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

 Recursion is a good analogy for Combinators:

 - A Combinator is declarative (not imperative)
-- A Combinator is either defined in terms of other Combinators (analogous to a recursive self-invocation), or it is a "base" combinator (analogous to a recursive base case)
+- A Combinator is either defined in terms of other Combinators (analagous to a recursive self-invocation), or it is a "base" combinator (analagous to a recursive base case)

 Let's look at an example of a Combinator in Elm.
 The `elm/json` package is how you turn untyped JSON data into typed Elm data (or an `Err` `Result` value if the structure doesn't match).